When I recently decided to focus my efforts on growing this blog, I have to admit I asked myself the same question. Is blogging dead?

 Here’s a good rule of thumb: an excellent article published once a month is better than mediocre content posted every day.

-Better content can drive blog traffic up by 2000%.
+In fact just by adding a video or unique and relevant images can increase blog views by over 94%.
 And according to Orbit Media, bloggers who take six or more hours to write a post are 56% more likely to see “strong results” than those who spend less time writing their posts.

 Take Brian Dean from Backlinko.
 He gets a massive amount of traffic to his blog every month and is known for posting infrequently.
 As a one-man-band, he’s always valued posting extremely high-quality content, vs high quantity.